 Founding Board Member

-Christy Hinnant is an 8-year US Army Veteran, rape survivor, activist, advocate and 3x Mrs. Universal (2019, 2020, and 2021).
+Christy Hinnant is an 8-year US Army Veteran, rape survivor, activist, advocate and 2x Mrs. Universal (2019/2020).
 In 2005, she was sexually assaulted by a stranger at Fort Jackson, South Carolina.
 Through the years she struggled with the aftermath of the assault; the PTSD, the shame, feeling alone, and not knowing what was next.
 She struggled with ineffective counselors and the justice’s system not doing their job.
 Although there are certain resources available to sexual assault victims after an assault there isn’t a place for them to go and heal.
 Christy’s passion to help others and create that healing safe space grew.

-After the military Christy graduated from the University of North Carolina at Greensboro with a Bachelor of Science in Psychology and she is currently a full-time graduate student pursing her Master’s Degree in Clinical Mental Health at Southern New Hampshire University.
+After the military, Christy graduated from the University of North Carolina Greensboro with her bachelor's degree in Psychology and later obtained her master's degree in Clinical Mental Health at Southern New Hampshire University.
 In 2019, V.O.I.C.E.S.
 Against Sexual Assault was born.
 Helping rape and sexual assault victims go through the healing process as they find their VOICE and become SURVIVORS.

 Director of Operations